Recommended Reading Path

 Read articleRecovery Time and Recovery Point: A Simple Explanation

-Recovery time is how long systems can be down.
-Recovery point is how much data can be lost.
-Both help small businesses set realistic...
+Recovery time is how long the business can tolerate a system being unavailable.
+Recovery point is how much recent data the business can afford...

 Read articleRansomware Recovery Planning Without Panic